Many people still have little understanding of what the "Trump-Russia" scandal is about.

 4. The final and perhaps most important thing to understand, is how sophisticated Russia's disinformation capabilities are these days.
 Releasing hacked information and sponsoring propaganda campaigns and supporting conspiracy theories in other countries is a standard tactic for Russia.
 A Russian general has said that the role of non-military measures like hacking, disinformation, and propaganda in achieving Russia's political and strategic goals "has grown, and, in many cases, they have exceeded the power of force of weapons in their effectiveness."

-While there are of course many questions remaining to be answered -- some of them listed on the "questions and answers" page of this site -- a great deal of important information has been published and officially acknowledged which is not yet widely known to the public.
+While there are of course many questions remaining to be answered, a great deal of important information has been published and officially acknowledged which is not yet widely known to the public.
 It is important to the future of the United States that as many people as possible educate themselves and help to educate others about the facts described here.
 They provide vital context for any revelations which are yet to come.

 1) Donald Trump has web of connections to Russian oligarchs and other wealthy people from the former Soviet Union.